-Home > Basic Settings > Wireless > Access Point mode
+Basic Settings Wireless Access Point mode

-Wireless Band: | Select either 2.4 GHz or 5 GHz from the pull-down menu.
+Wireless Band: | Select 2.4GHz from the drop-down menu.

-Mode: Select Access Point from the pull-down menu.
+Mode: | Select Access Point from the drop-down menu.
 The other three choices are WDS with AP, WDS, and Wireless Client.

-Network Name (SSID): Service Set Identifier (SSID) is the name designated for a specific wireless local area network (WLAN).
+Network Name | Service Set Identifier (SSID) is the name designated (SSID): for a specific wireless local area network (WLAN).
 The SSID's factory default setting is dlink.
-The SSID can be easily changed to connect to an existing wireless network or to establish a new wireless network.
-The SSID can be up to 32 characters and is case-sensitive.
+The SSID can be easily changed to connect to an existing wireless network or to establish a new wireless is case-sensitive.

-SSID Visibility: Enable or Disable SSID visibility.
-Enabling this feature broadcasts the SSID across the network, thus making it visible to all network users.
+Enable or Disable SSID visibility.
+Enabling this SSID Visibility:

+feature broadcasts the SSID across the network. thus making it visible to all network users.
+This feature is enabled by default.